FOCUS QUESTION

 3. Show respect to our National symbols and emblems

-4. Tell the meaning of each colour of the Jamaican flag
+4. Tell the meaning of each colour of the Jamaican

 5. Recite and interpret the National Anthem and National Pledge.